abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

     - The connectivity matrix of the Qubits
     - Yes
     - It is required to support correct compilation of circuits.
-      The hardware company can return different connectivity tables as they deem appropriate (e.g. when a subset of the qubits is exposed they won’t need to expose the full connectivity) every time the Metadata is queried.
+      The hardware company can return a subgraph of the connectivity as they deem appropriate (e.g. when only a subset of the qubits is exposed they won’t need to expose the full connectivity).
       Connectivity MUST be maintained within two Metadata updates.
   * - **GATE_TIMES**
     - The duration of the gates in **NATIVE_GATES**
     - No
-    - Without this information, users won't be able to optimise their running costs.
-With or without the **NATIVE_GATES** information, advanced users can infer this information with sufficient detail as they should be charged on time spent on the quantum machine differently for the time spent on queues.
+    - With this information, users will be able to optimise their running costs.
+Note that advanced users are able to infer this information regardless of whether it is provided by the HAL.
+  * - **ERROR_RATE**
+    - The average error rate for one- and two-qubit operations in **NATIVE_GATES**
+    - No
+    - Without this information the users will have to personally evaluate the performance of the hardware before committing to run intensive applications.
+      Users at this level have all the information required to run randomised benchmarking or similar techniques to extract the metrics.

 - **NATIVE_GATES**: